-Most small businesses aren’t in the position to facilitate a large marketing budget.
-Though this doesn’t mean that no marketing efforts should be made.
+Most small businesses aren’t in a position to facilitate a large marketing budget.
+However, this doesn’t mean that no marketing efforts should be made.
 In this digital world, business owners are presented with plenty of marketing opportunities that suit any small budget.
-Here are some marketing ideas for small business that won’t break the bank.
+Here are some marketing ideas for small businesses that won’t break the bank.

 A good social media strategy

 Harness the power of free marketing platforms, as they’re a gift that keeps on giving!
 Social media reigns supreme as the ultimate marketing tool in today’s world.
 Maximise its potential to the fullest extent.
 Establish your business presence on Facebook, Instagram, Twitter, LinkedIn, TikTok, and Pinterest.
 Populate these platforms with captivating content designed to entice your desired audience.

 Here’s an eye-opening stat from Hootsuite: For 54.9% of Facebook users, the platform serves as their primary hub for researching brands.
 In fact, a remarkable 66% of all Facebook users routinely explore local business Pages at least once each week.

 We strongly believe that Pinterest is the Underdog of Social Media for handmade craft businesses.
 Do not leave this platform out!

 This is up their in our favourite marketing ideas for small business.
 The small business community is your shoulder to lean on, your best friend and your inspiration.
 Don’t forget that you should be lifting each other up, not playing the competition game.
 There are many ways you can start a mutually beneficial partnership between yourself and other small businesses.
 Often, this may not cost you anything at all.

 Some examples of partnerships are a candle business partnering with a grazing box business for Mother’s Day.
 Providing discounted candles is the perfect addition to their boxes, and it also gives you more brand awareness and most likely new returning customers!